In this article, I am going to focus on how to use TestNG Annotations in Selenium with appropriate examples.

 - JDK – Java Development Kit

-- Annotations can be used only with Java 1.5 version or higher
+- Annotations can only be used with Java 1.5 version or higher

 Before writing test scripts or setting up a project, we should know the hierarchy in which the annotations work.
 The execution will always remain the same.